This article will tell you everything you need to know about DevOps.

-DevOps is an IT mindset that encourages communication, collaboration, integration, and automation among software developers and IT operations teams with the overall goal to enhance the speed and quality of delivering software.
+DevOps is an IT mindset that encourages communication, collaboration, integration, and automation among software developers and IT operations teams with the overall goal of enhancing the speed and quality of delivering software.

-DevOps teams concentrate on standardizing development environments and automating continuous delivery processes to enhance delivery predictability, efficiency, security, and maintainability.
+DevOps teams standardize development environments and automate continuous delivery processes to enhance delivery predictability, efficiency, security, and maintainability.
 The DevOps culture and ideals give developers more control of the assembly environment and a stronger understanding of the assembly infrastructure.
 In addition, DevOps practices encourage empowering teams with the autonomy to create, validate, deliver, and support their own applications.